Jack Fingleton: Family

 Fingleton met his wife Philippa "Pip" Street in 1938 during the sea voyage from Australia to England for the Test series.
 Philippa was the daughter of Kenneth and Jessie Street.
 Her father later became the Chief Justice of New South Wales, while her mother was a prominent left-wing women's rights activist.
-The Streets were a wealthy family of the Protestant establishment.
 Jessie had taken her daughter with her to a meeting of the League of Nations and then for a long tour of Europe.
 At the time, Philippa was only 18, and Fingleton 30, and Jessie became concerned when the pair fell in love, anticipating that problems would arise over religion.
 She hoped that the young couple would drift apart, but Fingleton gave the family tickets to the Fifth Test in London, only to injure himself during the match and not be able to bat.
 Upon returning to Australia, the couple wanted to marry, but the Streets forbade their daughter from marrying until Philippa was 21 years old.
 Fingleton wanted Philippa to adopt Catholicism, something that concerned her mother, as she had clashed with Catholic leaders in her advocacy of birth control.
 The wedding went ahead in January 1942 after Philippa agreed to convert and Fingleton got along easily with his mother-in-law's left-wing orientation.
 They had five children, Belinda, James, Grey, Laurence, and Jacquelyn.